 First Person Dream

-I peel the covers back and kiss your forehead, and in a gentle, singsong voice, ask, Well, do you think you could draw this werewolf for me?
+I peel the covers back and ask gently, Do you think you could draw this wolf for me?

 Mama! you snap, your entire body vibrating, It was a first person dream.
 I can’t DRAW myself because I can’t SEE myself, duh!